zowe/docs-site/README.md

 #### Errors when running the site locally?

-- Stop (CMD + Z) and rerun start script npm run docs:dev
+- Stop (CMD + Z) and rerun start script `npm run docs:dev`
-- If still errors, look for '<' in problem file not wrapped in code syntax.
+- If still errors persist, look for '<' in problem file not wrapped in code syntax.
    - Issues with files can be found at the top of red error text.
 - Look for images that are being called but do not exist in the file system.
 - If you encounter `JavaScript heap out of memory` error with the build command, it could be caused by `max_old_space_size` being too small.
 Try to define environment variable `NODE_OPTIONS=--max_old_space_size=4096`, or even higher with `NODE_OPTIONS=--max_old_space_size=8192`.
 You can define this in the command line with one of the following commands, depending on your operating system: